Harish Ragul

 Rajaramaduraikarthik

-Building numerical solvers for incompressible flows — from finite element methods to Navier–Stokes — with a long-term goal of PhD and postdoctoral research in CFD.
+Building numerical solvers for incompressible flows and conjugate heat transfer — from FEniCS finite element methods to Navier–Stokes — with a long-term goal of PhD research in thermal management, CFD, and numerical simulation.

 Key Projects